Utah women’s basketball team opens NCAA Tournament in Spokane | Gephardt Daily

-SALT LAKE CITY, Utah, March 17, 2024 (Gephardt Daily) — The University of Utah women’s basketball team received a No. 5 seed on Selection Sunday and will open the NCAA Tournament vs. 12th-seeded South Dakota State in Spokane, Washington.
+SALT LAKE CITY, Utah, March 17, 2024 (Gephardt Daily) — The University of Utah women’s basketball team received a No. 5 seed on Selection Sunday and will open the NCAA Tournament vs. 12th-seeded South Dakota State on Saturday in Spokane, Washington.

 Its the third consecutive NCAA Tournament appearance and 20th overall for the Utes (22-10, 11-7 Pac-12 Conference), who finished the season ranked No. 20 by the Associated Press.
+Times for the first-round matchups have yet to be announced.

 “Our team has dug deep this year.
 They are not going to give in,” Utah head coach Lynne Roberts said.
 “We have the talent it takes, and they have fortitude and competitiveness.